List of Dinosaur King characters

 This is a list of characters that appear in Dinosaur King.

 The English versions of the series use names differing from the Japanese versions; in this article the English names are used.

-Characters
+Humans

 D-Team

 The D-Team are the protagonists of the series who are very knowledgeable about dinosaurs.
 They prevent the Alpha Gang from succeeding in their goal by saving the dinosaurs they can find.